Manav-byte/STR-Based-DNA-Profile-Matcher/README.md

 - Add new DNA profiles
 - Search for existing profiles using STR data
 - Compare profiles for matches

-## Contributing
-Contributions to the DNA Profiling Service are welcome.
-If you would like to contribute, please fork the repository and submit a pull request with your proposed changes.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.